gavollink/termread/README.md

 Very small C utility for reading information about a modern soft terminal.

+In these modern times, almost every conceivable terminal sets the TERM environment variable to '**xterm**'.
+Thing is, with the exception of default starts of X11, I don't actually use 'xterm' and the actual terminal I'm using may have a better termcap on the system I'm attached to, and might support colors, even though it doesn't say so.

+This is a UNIX style (meaning very small) utility that is meant to be used in a script (like a .bashrc) to help figure out what the terminal can do.

+Generally, if TERM is not 'xterm', my scripts won't call this at all.

 *I have spent more time writing documentation about VT terminals than I have spent writing the code for this.*